WRJM (AM): Country, Top 40 and oldies

-Talk and sports
+Talk sports, and blues

 In 2004, WMCS flipped to a talk radio format.
 In December 2004, WMCS began airing sports shows from ESPN Radio after sunset, in partnership with daytime-only sports station WAUK (1510 AM) as "Milwaukee's ESPN Radio...1510 days, 1290 nights".
 The sports format later became home to play-by-play broadcasts for Marquette University men's college basketball and the AHL's Milwaukee Admirals via WAUK.

 On January 22, 2008, Good Karma Broadcasting, owner of WAUK, purchased Christian radio station WRRD (540 AM) from Salem Communications.
 It moved WAUK's sports format to the full-time signal on February 12, casting doubt on the nighttime simulcast agreement with WMCS.

-Blues and adult standards

 On June 30, 2008, WMCS began airing its own content, consisting of blues and urban gospel programming, in addition to Al Sharpton's daily talk show.

+Adult standards

 On February 26, 2013, WMCS began stunting with Elvis Presley songs in preparation of a format flip.
 At 3 p.m. on March 1, the station debuted its new adult standards format as "1290 Martini Radio".
 It took a new call sign, WZTI.

 On July 27, 2014, WZTI began to also air on the FM band on 100.3 FM, using FM translator station W262CJ, which broadcasts from the Shorewood tower farm on Milwaukee's northwest side and mainly covers the inner north portion of the Milwaukee metro area.
 The translator uses the HD2 channel of sister FM station WLDB to translate the signal to analog FM.